 When companies put words like “pure” and “green” and “nature” and “eco-friendly” on their diaper packaging, they evoke that the product is sustainable and good for the planet.
-But in reality, most single-use diapers contain plastic, meaning they will wind up in the same place as your average Huggies — the landfill.
+But this is greenwashing.
+In reality, most single-use diapers contain plastic, meaning they will wind up in the same place as your average Huggies — the landfill.

 The world biodegradable gets tossed around a lot when talking about eco-friendly diapers.
 Some websites even offer lists reviewing “biodegradable” diapers, when in fact, many of the options on the list aren’t even marketed as biodegradable, but their packaging just gives off an eco-friendly vibe.
 For example, lists of “biodegradable” diapers companies often include Hello Bello, Seventh Generation, the Honest Company.
 This helps make consumers feel like those diapers will break down in the landfill, when in fact, these diapers all use plastic and will not break down for hundreds of years.

 That said, some of these companies do take extra steps to make their diapers a little less terrible for the Earth before they hit the landfill; for example, by using some biodegradable materials, sustainably-harvested wood pulp, and keeping them free of chlorine and fragrance.